 Here we find the proposition that, by virtue of institutionalising the religion/secular binary (among other “parasitic” modern categories) modern liberal secular universities, and especially the academic study of religion, chiefly function to reproduce a hegemonic world order (what Fitzgerald elsewhere calls “liberal capitalism” (15)), which is legitimated by a singularly pernicious, all-powerful, and uncontested ideology—liberal political economy.
 Normative problems with this proposition notwithstanding, what we wish to draw attention to is the way Fitzgerald reifies and naturalizes the categories “modern secular university,” “liberal political economy”, and “hegemonic world order” (among others), in a way that really does seem to attribute to them an “objective independent reality” (at least far more than our discussion of CR as a methodological school ever does).
 Indeed, far from merely proffering a useful typology by which to classify academic scholarship, as we do, Fitzgerald’s account instead proffers a series of essentialisms, which attribute agency to abstract entities.
-In turn, we see no reason why Fitzgerald’s critique of our work could not equally apply to his own, and so we feel compelled to quote him back to himself: “None of these imaginary abstractions has any essential content, all of them are contested and contestable, none of them refer to anything objective in the world, none of them correspond definitively to anything that can be observed empirically, and yet they all depend on each other to function rhetorically” (10).
+In turn, we see no reason why Fitzgerald’s critique of our work could not equally apply to his own, and so we reflect his phrase back to himself: “None of these imaginary abstractions has any essential content, all of them are contested and contestable, none of them refer to anything objective in the world, none of them correspond definitively to anything that can be observed empirically, and yet they all depend on each other to function rhetorically” (10).

 This said, it is important for us to make clear that we do not endorse this deconstructionist critique—meaning, we would not ourselves make it.
 As we contend in our JAAR essay, all interesting and important social theorizing requires some degree of reification, since “one cannot contest authority without, at the same time, reproducing it elsewhere” (Watts and Mosurinjohn 2023, 331).
-So, we offer this immanent critique simply to demonstrate why Fitzgerald’s normative obsession with reification—which, again, we view as a core feature of CR more broadly—is both counterproductive (since it places undue constraints on theorizing) while bound to lead to hypocrisy.
+So, we offer this immanent critique simply to demonstrate why Fitzgerald’s normative focus on reification—which, again, we view as a core feature of CR more broadly—is counterproductive, since it places undue constraints on theorizing, and bound to lead to hypocrisy.
 In our view, the fact that specific categories or concepts are “fictions” is ultimately a red herring; what matters is the extent to which specific discourses are institutionalised, widespread, and hold social consequences (good or bad).
+The discourse we pursued in our original JAAR article and develop here is one that we seek to institutionalise and spread ultimately because we think it holds good social consequences – inviting colleagues, especially emerging scholars, into a “big tent” of critical, constructive scholarly possibilities.

 In turn, although we have no problem in principle with the fact that Fitzgerald has reified and naturalized the (local) discourses presupposed by taxa such as modern liberal secular universities, hegemonic world order, and liberal political economy, we do take issue with the empirical accuracy of his analysis.
-In other words, while we accept that Fitzgerald’s analysis reflects a modicum of truth, we would also argue it is an extreme oversimplification to suggest that “liberal political economy” (basically, classical economics) is the sole and uncontested ideology legitimating our “hegemonic world order,” and that the most important function of “modern secular liberal universities” and “the academic study of religion and religions” in particular is to legitimate and maintain this particular order.
-But our disagreements about social reality aside, we believe we have at least demonstrated that Fitzgerald is as much guilty of inconsistent historicization (or deconstruction) as are other CR scholars.
+In other words, while we accept that Fitzgerald’s analysis reflects a truth, we also argue it would benefit from adding more detail to its account of “liberal political economy” (basically, classical economics) as the sole and uncontested ideology legitimating our “hegemonic world order,” and that the most important function of “modern secular liberal universities” and “the academic study of religion and religions” in particular is to legitimate and maintain this particular order.
+Our differences on social reality aside, we believe we have at least demonstrated that Fitzgerald, other CR scholars, and we all engage in a necessary and comparable degree of inconsistent historicization.

 b.
 Crypto-normativity